What do I have to do to join?

 Can I bring my canine?

 Not at first.
 We understand that your canine may be considered a part of you, and they are very important to you.
 We’ve all been there.
 However, for your first steps in SAR, you’ll have to make it without your canine.
 It is very important to understand that SAR is not about the canine.
 It’s about the person.
 We require that new folks attend a few training sessions with out your canine, before we consider a canine you may already have.
 This is simply because of the commitment in training a canine.
 We don’t like to ask our current members to give up valuable training time helping you with your canine until we’re sure and you’re sure that SAR is going to be something you really want to commit to.
 Once you make that decision, we will help you assess your canine or help you find one.
-But, overall it is important to understand that SAR training is more about training YOU.
+Overall it is important to understand that SAR training is more about training YOU.
 In the grand scheme of things, canines are just another tool in a well equipped SAR toolbox.

 Do I need any special equipment?